lewagon/dotfiles/01-Ruby/01-Programming-basics/README.md

 #### `04-Stupid-coaching`

-A more advanced challenge, where you will have to you use notions not covered yet (conditional and looping structures).
+A more advanced challenge, where you will have to use notions not covered yet (conditional and looping structures).
 Don't panic, **we'll see these concepts tomorrow**.
 Try to go step-by-step and ask yourself what you are trying to accomplish in your program before writing some code.